 Following a diagnosis, you’ll likely face information overload with so many decisions to make, on top of trying to deal with your emotions around the reality of the situation.
 Choosing the right specialist who can help you through the process and support you through treatment and after-care can make such a difficult time more manageable.

 Tips for Choosing the Right Doctor

 Even choosing a primary care doctor can take endless research, recommendations, and many doctor’s visits to find the right one for you.
 But when facing cancer, especially an aggressive one like mesothelioma, it can feel like there’s no time to slow down or delay treatment by any means.
-It’s important to step back and realize taking that bit of time to find a doctor that specializes in mesothelioma, but also fits your individual preferences and needs, can make all the difference in your care.
+It’s important to step back and realize taking that bit of time to find a doctor that specializes in mesothelioma, but also fits your individual preferences and needs, can make all the difference in your cancer care.

-- Talk to your primary physician who diagnosed you, as they may have recommendations for a doctor or a treatment center
+- Talk to your primary physician who diagnosed you, as they may have recommendations for a doctor or a mesothelioma treatment center

 - Research the doctor’s credentials like their schooling and board certifications, as well as any affiliations with medical schools

 - Learn about the cancer center itself, like its location, if they have a specific mesothelioma program, clinical research they’re working on and other staff members you may work with